Javadyakuza/TIP3-Docs/Docs/QuickStart/DeployAccount.md

 # Deploy Account

-In this section we will learn how to deploy an Account smart contract.
+In this section we will learn how to deploy an Account smart contract and use it in our scripts to send transactions.

 ## Step 1: Write a Deployment Script